L00L entanglement and the twisted quantum eraser: Theory

-While this state is entangled in the $\{0,\ell\}$ OAM subspace, it is interesting to investigate its coherence properties further.
+Let us investigate the coherence properties of this entangled state further.
 For instance, while the state shows correlations in the computational basis $\{\ket{0},\ket{\ell}\}$, it should also exhibit correlations in the superposition basis $\ket{\pm} = (\ket{0} \pm \ket{\ell})/\sqrt{2}$.
 While theoretically this is quite straightforward, experimentally it results in interesting two-photon interference effects.
 Two-photon or Hong-Ou-Mandel (HOM) interference is normally observed between two indistinguishable photons incident on a 50:50 BS---the probability amplitude corresponding to one photon being transmitted and the other reflected destructively interferes with the opposite case and both photons are either transmitted or reflected, resulting in a so-called HOM dip \cite{Hong1987}.
 This behaviour is also observed with Bell states, where the three states $\ket{\phi_+}$, $\ket{\phi_-}$, and $\ket{\psi_+}$ exhibit a HOM dip (bunching), and the $\ket{\psi_-}$ exhibits a HOM bump (antibunching).